ddemidov/vexcl/README.md

 for smaller sized problems.
 This distinction leads to higher initialization cost of OpenCL programs, but at the same time it allows one to generate better optimized kernels for the problem at hand.
 VexCL exploits this possibility with help of its kernel generator mechanism.
+Moreover, VexCL's CUDA backend uses the same technique to generate and compile CUDA kernels at runtime.

 An instance of `vex::symbolic<T>` dumps to an output stream any arithmetic operations it is being subjected to.
 For example, this code snippet: